micahtilton/hacc-askus/README.md

 - Spongebob's friends include Patrick, Squidward, Sandy, Mr. Krabs, and Plankton.

 ## What was done to prevent this
 - We made the decision to not have Hoku remember previous chat messages.
 Allowing a chain of user responses increases the chances that Hoku could get manipulated to perform unauthorized actions or say potentially harmful information.
-Conversation may seem a little unnatural at times, but we will never sacrifice user safety for usability.
+We will never sacrifice user safety for usability.

 - A character limit is put on the prompt to avoid complicated prompt injection attacks.